elBukkit/MagicPlugin/Magic/MIGRATION.md

  - The lores, painterly and slimefun examples no longer implicity include survival.
    If you were using one of these examples you may need to add the survival example back in, e.g. `/mconfig example set survival painterly`
+ - Currencies were refactored:
+   sp, xp and "currency" (item-based currency) configuration is now in a builtin_currency section sp localization is now in the currency section with the rest

 # 8.4